Bbeierle12/Bubble-Popper-Defense/README.md

 # 🎮 Bubble Popper Defense

-A 3D arcade shooter built with Three.js where you defend against waves of floating bubbles in a side-view perspective.
+A 3D arcade shooter built with Three.js where you defend against waves of floating bubbles in first-person perspective.

 ## 🚀 Quick Start